-Applying/releasing the handbrake lever
+Applying or releasing the parking brake lever

 WARNING Risk of skidding or an accident by braking with the parking brake

 If you have to brake your vehicle with the parking brake, the braking distance is considerably longer and the wheels may lock.
 There is an increased risk of skidding and/or accident.